top of page

 GETTING TO LAMBAY

-Malahide is approximately 20 minutes by road from Dublin Airport; a regular size taxi costs approximately €20 depending on traffic conditions.
+From Dublin Airport: Malahide is approximately 20 minutes by road from Dublin Airport; a regular size taxi costs approximately €20 depending on traffic conditions.

-Malahide is approximately 35 minutes by road from Dublin Ferry Port; a regular size taxi costs approximately €35-40 depending on traffic conditions.
+From Dublin Airport: Howth is approximately 30 minutes by road from the airport; a regular size taxi costs approximately €30 depending on traffic conditions.

-Directions to Malahide Town Centre
+Malahide Town Amenities

 The boat transfers to/from Lambay adhere to the tides and, as such, must depart promptly at the scheduled time.
+Delaying the boat for late arrivals is out of our hands as we have no sway over the dictates of Nature and the Moon.

 WEATHER